conan-io/conan-io.github.io/_posts/2020-09-24-New-conan-training-series.markdown

 any sort of feedback relating to existing courses, or even suggesting new ones.

-As you complete the courses, if you enjoyed them and want to help spread the word, there are links to promote them on Twitter and LinkedIn.
+As you complete the courses, if you enjoyed them and want to help spread the word, there are links to promote them on X and LinkedIn.

 Stay tuned for more updates about new courses and updates to existing courses in the coming months!